dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/access-control/team-permissions.md

 ## Permission Sets

 The following permission sets are available for assignment in dbt Cloud Team accounts.
-They can be granted to dbt Cloud groups which are then in turn granted to users.
+They can be granted to dbt Cloud groups, where you can add users.
 A dbt Cloud group can be associated with more than one permission set.

-### Account Admin
+### Owner (Account Admin)

+**/ Update to a reusable with `enterprise-permissions` when available on docs.getdbt.com /**

-This permission set is referred to as the Owner role in
+This permission set is referred to as the Owner role, and these permissions can be assigned to an Account Admin service token.

 - **Has permissions on:** Authorized projects, account-level settings
 - **License restrictions:** must have a developer license